CTJMID/CV/README.md

 # ***Christopher Middleton***

-An ambitious & entrepreneurial full-stack developer combining newly adept skills in software engineering, and considerable experience of business development, operations and management gained through a 12-year career in hospitality.
+An ambitious full-stack developer combining adept skills in software engineering, and considerable experience of business development, ownership, operations and management gained through a 12-year career in hospitality.

-I am excited by the possibilities and opportunities within the digital world, and my time at Makers has only encouraged my drive and curiosity in this sector.
+Software engineering balances rigourous logic and anlystical problem solving with lateral thinking and creativity; mirroring my formal education in law, philosophy and fine art; culminating in my recent graduation from the Makers Academy.

+I am a looking for a role where I can develop my entreupenerial skills in business growth, my experience managing and developing teams and people, whilst meeting commercial and social opportunities with digital solutions.

+The shift to a digital world should not be a compromise between 'old' and 'new'; rather it should be overwhelmingly positive and I look forward to being involved in an organisation that can make this happen.

 <br />
 <br />